 The Feldenkrais Method

 Positive change begins at the intersection of awareness and exploration.
 The Feldenkrais Method teaches you how to observe your own unique habits of movement, and how to change them.
-Ease, not effort, and flow, not force will invite you into a quieter, more integrated body, free of discomfort.
 The Feldenkrais Method® is practiced in group classes called Awareness Through Movement® (ATM), or in one-on-one sessions known as Functional Integration® (FI).

 What is Functional Integration?